 - Do not use your work schedule as an excuse to cop out on doing your share of the household chores.

 - Try to do one thing at a time.
-No attempts at multi-tasking.
-It doesn't work well anyway.
+Don't attempt to multi-task.

 - Set aside time for hobbies and leisure.
 Exercise is especially important.